-Sports concussions are described as a “mild” traumatic brain injury because concussions are not usually life threatening.
-However, concussions are a brain injury and can lead to serious long-term consequences if not managed correctly by a qualified healthcare professional.
+Sports concussions are described as “mild” traumatic brain injuries because concussions are not usually life-threatening.
+However, concussions are brain injuries and can lead to serious long-term consequences if not managed correctly by a qualified healthcare professional.

 Head injuries aren’t typically as visible.
 When someone hits their head on TV, they may become unconscious for a moment or they may be able to stand up right away.
 They might look dazed or need a minute to regain their ability to think straight, but then they can walk off the field just fine.
 The injury doesn’t look as serious.
 And too often it isn’t treated as seriously.

 A cold is typically more obvious than a chronic disease, but that doesn’t make the chronic disease any less difficult to deal with.
-In fact, the chronic disease is typically significantly more serious and complicated than the typical cold.
-Similarly, concussions are not something that can be overlooked.
-Following brain injury, whether as a result of a sport incident, a car accident, trip and fall, or other event, concussion therapy is absolutely necessary to ensure that there is no lasting damage following the trauma.
+The chronic disease is typically significantly more serious and complicated than the typical cold.
+You should not overlook a concussion.
+Following brain injury, whether as a result of a sports incident, a car accident, a trip, and fall, or another event, concussion therapy is necessary to ensure that there is no lasting damage following the trauma.

 Finding Concussion Therapy Post-Trauma